joseias/ProtMetricsV20/README.md

 #### true or false whether the min index will be included
 DO_MIN = true

+### Citation
+ProMetrics is provided as free open-source software.
+If you have used ProMetrics in your research, authors will be grateful if you fill and submit to [joseias@gmail.com](joseias@gmail.com) the following [Usage-Acknowledgment-ProtMetrics](https://github.com/joseias/ProtMetricsV20/blob/master/Usage-Acknowledgment-ProtMetrics.docx) acknowledging our contribution.

 ### Related works
 [1] Fernández M, Abreu J, Shi H, Barnard AS.
 “Machine Learning Prediction of the Energy Gap of Graphene Nanoflakes Using Topological Autocorrelation Vectors” ACS Combinatorial Science.
 Vol. 18, pp. 661-664, 2016.

-[2] Fernández M, Abreu J, Caballero J, Garriga M and Fernández L, "Comparative modeling of the conformational stability of chymotrypsin inhibitor 2 protein mutants using amino acid sequence autocorrelation (AASA) and amino acid 3D autocorrelation (AA3DA) vectors and ensembles of Bayesian-regularized genetic neural networks", Molecular Simulation.
+[2] Fernández M, Abreu J, Caballero J, Garriga M, and Fernández L, "Comparative modeling of the conformational stability of chymotrypsin inhibitor 2 protein mutants using amino acid sequence autocorrelation (AASA) and amino acid 3D autocorrelation (AA3DA) vectors and ensembles of Bayesian-regularized genetic neural networks", Molecular Simulation.
 Vol. 33(13), pp. 1045-1056, 2007

 [3] Fernández M, Caballero J, Fernández L, Abreu J and Garriga M, "Protein radial distribution function (P-RDF) and Bayesian-Regularized Genetic Neural Networks for modeling protein conformational stability: Chymotrypsin inhibitor 2 mutants", Journal of Molecular Graphics and Modelling 26(4), pp. 748-759, 2007.